 - Additional certification to ensure reserve accounts are used appropriately

 For guidance on these new standards, see the RD office’s Unnumbered Letter for a full financial statement template.

 Reason for Implementing Changes

-As stated in the overview of the new standards, RD is changing these reporting guidelines to help reduce the cost of filing financial statements, apply more strict standards to high-risk properties, and eliminate duplicate paperwork between government organizations.
+As stated in the overview of the new standards, RD changed these reporting guidelines to help reduce the cost of filing financial statements, apply more strict standards to high-risk properties, and eliminate duplicate paperwork between government organizations.

-By implementing the above guidelines, properties will no longer have to deal with AUPs, and only high-risk properties that meet the threshold for financial reporting requirements will need to have an audit done.
+By implementing the above guidelines, properties no longer have to deal with AUPs, and only high-risk properties that meet the threshold for financial reporting requirements need to have an audit done.

 Impact of Rural Development Changes

-All RD projects will no longer have to do AUPs, beginning 2018.
+All RD projects will no longer have to do AUPs as of FY 2018.
 Low-risk properties, whether for-profit or not-for-profit, are no longer required to submit audited financial statements.
 Instead, they must submit owner-certified statements.
 The threshold for high-risk properties is now the same as HUD’s requirements, laid out in the table below.

 |Loan Amount||For-Profit Properties||Not-For-Profit Properties|